mohdlatif/menu-generator/README.md

 - **Automated Content:** Generate compelling and mouthwatering menu descriptions automatically using Gemma 2.
 - **OCR Digitization:** Seamlessly convert your existing paper menus into digital format with Gamini 1.5 Flash.
 - **Multilingual Support:** Cater to a global audience by creating menus in multiple languages.
-- **Customization Options:** Tailor your menus with various fonts, colors, and layouts to match your brand.
-- **Easy Export:** Download your menus in various formats (PDF, JPG, PNG) for printing or online sharing.

 ## 🚀 Getting Started

 ### Prerequisites

 - Bun javascript runtime

-* Bun javascript runtime

 ### Steps